andreykurenkov/andreykurenkov.github.io/writing/_posts/2016-1-21-what-brief-hacker-news-fame-looks-like.md

      <a href="{{ site.url }}/writing/images/2016-1-21-what-brief-hacker-news-fame-looks-like/7-traffic.png"><img class="postimage" src="{{ site.url }}/writing/images/2016-1-21-what-brief-hacker-news-fame-looks-like/7-traffic.png" alt="Traffic 7"/></a>
 </figure>

-Predictabely, most people start at Part 1 and drop off there - only 12% make it to part 2.
+Understandably, most people start at Part 1 and drop off there - only 12% make it to part 2.
 Still, hundreds if not more than a thousand people have made it all the way through the whole thing - exciting!
 It is a fairly long read at ~15000 words, so it's good to see a fair deal of people enjoy these sorts of mini-treatises.

-Who knows if I'll ever write something so ambitious, or something that will once again garner the interest of so many people, again.
+Who knows if I'll ever write something so ambitious, or so widely read, again.
 Either way, I expect to keep on writing, and I'll always have famous.png.